ralfspoeth/json/strategic-considerations.md

 There are a number of reasons to separate literal from aggregate values when modeling JSON data.
 We found two separate interfaces useful:

-    sealed interface Element permits Basic, Aggregate {...}
+    sealed interface JsonValue permits Basic, Aggregate {...}
-    sealed interface Basic extends Element permits JsonNull, JsonBoolean, JsonNumber, JsonString {...}
+    sealed interface Basic extends JsonValue permits JsonNull, JsonBoolean, JsonNumber, JsonString {...}
-    sealed interface Aggregate extends Element permits JsonArray, JsonObject {...}
+    sealed interface Aggregate extends JsonValue permits JsonArray, JsonObject {...}

-The aggregate types should provide builders for their construction;
+The aggregate types should provide builders for their construction.
-we want to keep the data immutable for __all__ elements.
+We want to keep the data immutable for __all__ elements.

-### Numbers are Doubles — Or Variants?

-The JSON grammar allows for numbers that are beyond the scope of IEEE754 doubles.
-BUT we think that since most JSON data starts or ends in `JavaScript` applications and since `JavaScript` considers all numbers to be `double`s we rejected any attempt towards more flexibility regarding numbers.

-Even more so since much better alternatives exist. `JSON` may be used ubiquitously nowadays, but that was true for `XML` a decade or two ago as well.
-It's been a bold and wise decision of **Douglas Crockford**, the founder of JSON, __not__ to version the spec and thereby foregoing any attempt to __grow__ the grammar.

-Therefore, numbers are `record JsonNumber(double value)...` instance which use `double` values as their payload-**without any intent to change that**.

 ## Querying and Converting Data